-We’re doing a webinar with Joey Spooner on November 10th.
+This webinar is presented by Joey Spooner.
 Here’s how the idea for the session came about, in his own words –

 “About two months after I started as a director for a technology solutions team, I was told I could not say “no” to the faculty’s project requests.
 The leadership that gave me this policy also led with a value-based statement of “fanatical service” or recurring achievement.
 I was always stuck in a position of saying “yes” to anything that was asked of me.
 The underlying pressure to achieve, regardless of sustainable and good quality delivery, was palpable.